All Case Files

 Design Systems, AI Methodology

-Leucine is a digital twin of the pharma manufacturing shop floor.
-AI-powered compliance platform, FDA-regulated, Series A backed by Ecolab.
-Deployed across 300+ facilities, 50+ companies, 10 countries.
+Leucine is a digital twin of the pharma manufacturing shop floor — an AI-powered, FDA-regulated compliance platform, Series A backed by Ecolab, deployed across 300+ facilities in 10 countries.
 Four products: MES (Manufacturing Execution), CLEEN (Cleaning Validation), Leucine OS (Quality Management), and FDA Tracker (Compliance Intelligence).

-I joined in 2020 as the second designer.
-Over six years I grew from IC to Design Lead managing 5 designers to Head of Design & Demand Generation.
+I joined in 2020 as the second designer and grew over six years from IC to Design Lead managing five designers to Head of Design.
+In August 2025 I rebuilt how all four products get designed: one system, in code, in five days.

 Industry